Oguri Cap: Retirement

 After retirement in 1991, Oguri Cap was sent to the Yushun Stallion Station to stand stud.
 He was not able to produce any racers of his caliber, and in 2007 he was retired from stud duty.
 After retirement, he lived as a pensioned stallion at the Yushun Stallion Station.
-On July 3, 2010, he fractured one of the tibias in his legs in an apparent pasture accident, and was subsequently euthanized.
+On 3 July 2010, he fractured one of the tibias in his legs in an apparent pasture accident, and was subsequently euthanized.

+Awards

+In 1988, Oguri Cap won the JRA Award for Best Three-Year-Old Colt and won the JRA Special Award the following year.
+In 1990, he won both the JRA Award for Best Older Male Horse and Japanese Horse of the Year.
+He was inducted into the JRA Hall of Fame in 1991.

+He was nicknamed "Oguri" and for his performance, he was also nicknamed the "Gray-Haired Monster".

 Legacy

 A life-sized statue of Oguri Cap was erected at the Yushun Memorial Park in Niikappu, Hokkaido one year after the horse's death.

 In addition, another Oguri Cap statue was erected at Kasamatsu Racecourse and later refreshed in 2019.
+Alongside the statue, Oguri Cap's mane is also on display there.

-Popular culture
+In popular culture

-An anthropomorphized version of Oguri Cap has made an appearance as a playable character in the video game franchise Uma Musume Pretty Derby voiced by Tomoyo Takayanagi.
+An anthropomorphized version of Oguri Cap appears as a character in the Japanese multimedia franchise Umamusume: Pretty Derby, voiced by Tomoyo Takayanagi.
+She is depicted as an introverted, simple-minded ashen-haired girl with a large appetite, often being seen eating comically large portions of food.

-Oguri Cap's real-life career would later be dramatized in Uma Musumes spin-off manga series Uma Musume Cinderella Gray.
-Produced by Junnosuke Itō, written by Masafumi Sugiura and illustrated by Taiyō Kuzumi, Cinderella Gray began serializing in Shueisha's Weekly Young Jump on June 11, 2020 with the first collected tankōbon volume published on January 19, 2021.
-As of September 2025, twenty-one volumes have been released.
-It received an anime adaptation on 2025, airing on two split cours.
-The first season, focused on Oguri Cap's debut at the Kasamatsu racecourse in 1987 to the 1988 Autumn Tenno Sho, aired from April 6 to June 29, 2025 with the second cour premiering on October 5, 2025.
+Originally appearing as a minor character in the anime and a playable character in the game itself, Oguri Cap's real-life career would later be dramatized in Umamusumes spin-off manga series Umamusume: Cinderella Gray.
+Produced by Junnosuke Itō, written by Masafumi Sugiura and illustrated by Taiyō Kuzumi, the manga ran in Shueisha's Weekly Young Jump from June 2020 to December 2025, with twenty-one volumes having been released.

+Cinderella Grey received an anime television series adaptation, airing in two split cours.
+The series, which focused from Oguri Cap's debut at the Kasamatsu racecourse in 1987 up to the 1988 Arima Kinen, aired its first cour from April to June 2025, with the second cour airing from October to December of the same year.

 In the manga and anime series Nichijou, the character Mai Minakami owns a dog named Oguri Cap.

 Pedigree

-Through Never Say Die, Oguri Cap is a descendant of War Admiral and Man o' War.
+Through Never Say Die, Oguri Cap was a descendant of War Admiral and Man o' War and through Nasrullah, he was a descendant of Nearco.